deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 The same principle applies here.
 If we can `pop` our intended flag value into RCX, we should have no problem.
 As we saw before, our intended CR4 register value should be 0x506f8.

 Real quick with brevity- let's say rp++ was right in that we could only control the contents of the ECX register (instead of RCX).
-How would this affect us?
+Would this affect us?

 Recall, however, how the registers work here.